BiigFish/ratnotebook/_posts/2022-03-03-addictions.md

 Wow, the days are long without an addiction.
 What to do with all this extra time.

-There is a theory, that one can eliminate all their addictions, and achieve true enlightenment with the amount of time and productivity.
+There is a theory, that one can eliminate all their addictions, and achieve true enlightenment with spending 100% of your time being productivity.
 Unfortunately, being a human being in the 21st century requires you to be an addict of something.
 So choose something productive.

 I've become addicted to coding (I don't recommend).
 But just start doing stuff.
 Start a new hobby that you've always wanted to do.
 Start a new project, begin planning for something, do your work more thoroughly.
 Do something, do anything other than admire strangers on your phone.
 Start living for yourself.
 Those dreams of you being super cool and productive in the future, don't let those be dreams.
 "If you will it, it is no dream."